Artificial intelligence tools for information retrieval, research, and teaching

 Search Tools Based on Citation Networks

 Special Features: Synchronization with the citation management software Zotero, email alerts for new article recommendations in the collection, the ability to share collections, the addition of notes to articles, display of relevant information on patents, and additional data from the web.
 There is also the option to download or upload files compatible with citation management software.
-While there is no dedicated mobile application, it is supported on mobile devices.
+Some of these features existed in the original version and have not yet been updated in the new release.
+An update is expected soon.

 Link: https://www.researchrabbit.ai/